Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Related Works

+\paragraph{Embedding-based Entity Alignment} Most pioneer works focus on modeling the relational graph information.
+They can be divided into triplet-based~\citep{MTransE,JAPE,SEA} and GNN-based~\citep{GCN-Align,AliNet}.

+Recent methods explore multi-modal KG embedding for EEA~\citep{MultiKE,MMEA,EVA,MSNEA,Meaformer,MCLEA}.
+Although GEEA is designed for multi-modal EEA, it differs by focusing on objective optimization rather than specific models.
+GAN-based methods~\citep{SEA,OTEA,NeoEA} are closely related to GEEA but distinct, as GEEA prioritizes the reconstruction process, while the existing methods focus on processing relational graph information for EEA.
+GEEA can employ these methods for processing relational graph information if necessary.
+Another distinction is that the existing works do not consider the reconstruction process for the concrete features.

-\paragraph{Variational Autoencoder} We draw the inspiration from many excellent works, e.g., VAEs, flow-based models, GANs, and diffusion models that have achieved state-of-the-art performance in many fields~\cite{FID,nichol2021improved,ho2020denoising,kong2020diffwave,Mittal2021Music,DBLP:conf/cvpr/RombachBLEO22}.
-Furthermore, recent studies~\cite{austin2021structured,hoogeboom2021argmax,hoogeboom2022autoregressive,DBLP:conf/nips/LiTGLH22} find that these generative models can be used in controllable text generation.
-For example, Diffusion-LM~\cite{DBLP:conf/nips/LiTGLH22} proposes a new language model that takes a sequence of Gaussian noise vectors as input and denoises them into a sentence of discrete words.
-To the best of our knowledge, GEEA is the first method capable of generating new entities with concrete features conditionally/unconditionally.
-The design of M-VAE, prior and post reconstruction is also different from existing generative models and may shed light on other fields.
+\paragraph{Variational Autoencoder} We draw the inspiration from various excellent works, e.g., VAEs, flow-based models, GANs, and diffusion models that have achieved state-of-the-art performance in many fields~\citep{FID,kong2020diffwave,Mittal2021Music,nichol2021improved,ho2020denoising,DBLP:conf/cvpr/RombachBLEO22}.
+Furthermore, recent studies~\citep{austin2021structured,hoogeboom2021argmax,hoogeboom2022autoregressive,DBLP:conf/nips/LiTGLH22} find that these generative models can be used in controllable text generation.
+To the best of our knowledge, GEEA is the first method capable of generating new entities with concrete features.
+The design of M-VAE, prior and post reconstruction also differs from existing generative models and may offer insights for other domains.